Adstrat/Adstrat/README.md

 I'm a frontend developer based in Berlin, currently working in wordpress PHP and REACT.

-I'm interested in working for meaningful organisations and currently volunteer at [Proveg International](https://proveg.com/), developing webpages about animal welfare and climate change.
+I'm interested in working for meaningful organisations and currently volunteer at [Proveg International](https://proveg.com/), developing webpages which promote plant based diets to improve animal welfare and as a solution to climate change.

+Feel free to explore my code.